 Having incomplete or inaccurate data can cause serious problems, including exposure to malpractice claims.

-Standardizing your data collection practices and using questionnaires specific to each type of case or matter makes it easier for staff members to collect the information needed, and the process will be far less prone to errors.
+Standardizing your data collection practices and using questionnaires specific to each type of case or matter makes it easier for staff members to collect the information needed.
+The process will also be far less prone to errors.

 2. Capture important data in a database by using custom fields

-Saving your client intake information on paper questionnaires or in Word documents won’t do you much good, because the data won’t be in a structured format.
+Saving your client intake information on paper questionnaires or in Word documents won’t do you much good.
+That’s largely because the data won’t be in a structured format.

-Sure, you can manually re-enter the data into a case management database later, but this takes considerable time and effort.
+Sure, you can manually re-enter the data into a case management database later.
+The downside?
+This takes considerable time and effort.

 By using automation to capture data into custom fields, you can collect your data in a structured format while also completely eliminating the manual data entry process.

-For example, by using Lexicata’s online questionnaires and connecting them to your Clio custom fields, you can collect the data you need and record it directly into your matter management database.
+For example, by using Clio Grow’s online questionnaires and connecting them to your Clio custom fields, you can collect the data you need and record it directly into your matter management database.

-Unlike data that is saved in a scanned document or a Word file, data in a structured database is easily searchable.
+Unlike data that’s saved in a scanned document or a Word file, data in a structured database is easily searchable.
 You can also use it to automatically draft documents, generate bills, or even send it into other software programs via an API integration.